-In May 2017, GASB issued Statement No. 87, Leases.
-The objective of this Statement is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
+In June 2018, GASB issued Statement No. 89, Accounting for Interest Cost Incurred Before the end of a Construction Period.
+This statement establishes accounting requirements for interest cost incurred before the end of a construction period.
 The requirements of this statement are effective for reporting periods beginning after December 15, 2019.
 The Port is currently evaluating the effect of the adoption of this standard on its financial statements and related disclosures.